ehmatthes/django-simple-deploy/docs/design_docs/rationale.md

 What if people new to Django didn't have to dig into a platform's documentation in order to deploy their project?
 What if people could just make an account on a platform, run a few commands, and see their project deployed?
 That's the vision of django-simple-deploy.

-The management command `python manage.py simple_deploy --platform platform_name --automate-all` allows people to push their project to a cloud provider in four steps.
-There's still plenty to learn about deployment, but this project allows people to see their project deployed before they dig into their provider's documentation.
+The management command `python manage.py deploy --automate-all` allows people to push their project to a cloud provider in just four steps.
+There's still plenty to learn about deployment, but this project allows people to see their project deployed *before* they dig deeply into their provider's documentation.